Tale of 2 airlines: Big profit at American, Southwest loss

 American Airlines and two smaller carriers gave more proof Thursday of the recovery in air travel, posting better-than-expected profit for the fourth quarter, while Southwest Airlines lost money because of massive flight cancellations last month.

-Southwest said it also expects another loss in the first quarter while saying it was encouraged by booking trends for March.
+Southwest said it expects another loss in the first quarter from lingering effects of last month’s meltdown, although it said booking trends for March were encouraging.

-Southwest reported a $220 million loss after taking a hit of $800 million from canceling nearly 17,000 flights over the last 10 days of December.

 The Transportation Department is investigating whether Southwest scheduled more flights than it could realistically expect to handle, which it says would violate federal laws against deceptive trade practices.
 Southwest says its schedule was “thoughtfully designed” and the airline had ample staffing.